sahahn/parc_scaling/docs/index.md

 - The general pattern was stable across [ML Pipelines](./ml_pipelines.html), but when compared inter-pipeline, the [SVM](./ml_pipelines#svm) based pipeline was most competitive.
 See more at [Results by Pipeline](./by_pipeline.html).

 - How stable are these results across different target variables?
-See more at [Results by Target](./results_by_target.html).
+See [Results by Target](./results_by_target.html).

 - Notably, performance may not in practice be the only metric of interest, instead there are a number of [Performance Trade-Offs](./trade_offs.html) to consider, e.g., runtime and downstream interpretation complexity.